-As such they comply fully with the requirement in regulation 42 of The Electricity and Gas (Market Integrity and Transparency) (Enforcement etc.) Regulations 2013 for the separation of the investigation team from those deciding whether a breach has occurred and, if so, what sanctions to propose.
-Ofgem, as part of its Enforcement Review, is consulting on changes to these procedures, including delegation procedures for the settlement of relatively minor cases.
+20 As such they comply fully with the requirement in regulation 42 of The Electricity and Gas (Market Integrity and Transparency) (Enforcement etc.) Regulations 2013 for the separation of the investigation team from those deciding whether a breach has occurred and, if so, what sanctions to propose.
+Ofgem, as part of its Enforcement Review, has consulted on changes to these procedures.

-21 Usually via an Enforcement Committee as explained in paragraphs 7.2 to 7.4 above but possibly also via a Settlement Committee as explained in more detail
+21 Usually via an Enforcement Committee as explained above but possibly also via a Settlement Committee as explained in more detail at paragraphs 8.8 and 8.9.